antonvh/SerialTalk/README.md

 ser.call('echo','read?')
 ```

+## SerialTalk verdion for pybricks primehub using LPF2

+We are devloping a special version of SerialTalk that can be used with the PyBricks PrimeHub firmware using the native Lego serial PF2 communication protocol.
+See  [SerialTalk_LPF2](https://github.com/antonvh/SerialTalk/tree/master/serialtalk_lpf2)

 ## Example with OpenMV H7

 1. Copy the complete serialtalk directory to the OpenMV flash (not the whole repo, just the library)